ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 As you might expect, the number of autoscaled `LightLoad` replicas is roughly half that of autoscaled `HeavyLoad` replicas.
 Although the same number of requests per second are sent to both deployments, `LightLoad` replicas can process twice as many requests per second as `HeavyLoad` replicas can, so the deployment should need half as many replicas to handle the same traffic load.

-However, the service latency rises to 400+ ms when the number of Locust users increases to 100.
+Unfortunately, the service latency rises to from 230 to 400 ms when the number of Locust users increases to 100.

 | P50 Latency | QPS |
 | ------- | --- |
 | ![comp_latency](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_comp_latency.svg) | ![comp_rps](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_comp_rps.svg) |

 Note that the number of `HeavyLoad` replicas should roughly match the number of Locust users to adequately serve the Locust traffic.
 However, when the number of Locust users increased to 100, the `HeavyLoad` deployment struggled to reach 100 replicas, and instead only reached 65 replicas.
 The per-deployment latencies reveal the root cause.
-While `HeavyLoad` and `LightLoad` latencies stayed steady at 200ms and 100ms, `Driver` latencies rose from 220 to 400+ ms. This suggests that the high Locust workload may be overwhelming the `Driver` replica and impacting the asynchronous event loop's performance.
+While `HeavyLoad` and `LightLoad` latencies stayed steady at 200ms and 100ms, `Driver` latencies rose from 230 to 400 ms. This suggests that the high Locust workload may be overwhelming the `Driver` replica and impacting its asynchronous event loop's performance.

 ### Attempt 2: Autoscale `Driver`

-For this attempt, set an autoscaling configuration for `Driver` as well, with `target_num_ongoing_requests_per_replica = 20`.
+For this attempt, set an autoscaling configuration for `Driver` as well, with the setting `target_num_ongoing_requests_per_replica = 20`.
 Now the deployment configurations are as follows.

 ::::{tab-set}